muspell/getopt_p/README.md

 The getopt() function does not permute argv; as per POSIX behaviour it stops parsing argv at the first non-option argument.

-See the POSIX documentation of getopt() for more detailed usage notes. https://pubs.opengroup.org/onlinepubs/009696799/functions/getopt.html
+See the POSIX documentation of getopt() for more detailed usage notes : https://pubs.opengroup.org/onlinepubs/009696799/functions/getopt.html